AliyunContainerService/pouch/docs/commandline/pouch_run.md

       --sche-lat-switch int          Whether to enable scheduler latency count in cpuacct --security-opt strings         Security Options
-      --shm-size string              Size of /dev/shm, default value is 64MB --sysctl strings               Sysctl options -t, --tty                          Allocate a pseudo-TTY
+      --shm-size string              Size of /dev/shm, default value is 64MB --specific-id string           Specify id of container, length of id should be 64, characters of id should be in '0123456789abcdef'
+      --sysctl strings               Sysctl options -t, --tty                          Allocate a pseudo-TTY
       --ulimit value                 Set container ulimit (default [])